babakfp/phosphor-icons-svelte/README.md

 #### `data-icon="icon-name"`

-You can use this, for example, to globally flip/mirror the icons for RTL sites.
+Use this to flip/mirror the icons when their normal orientation isn't accurate for RTL languages.

 ```css
 [dir="rtl"] [data-icon="icon-name"] {